kristofkruller/ContactApp/contact-app/README.md

 update -> any field or img (change or delete) delete full

-by image upload i put a submit step in, to prevent unwanted uploads, so pick an img and after that you should submit to be uploaded
+By image upload i put a submit step in, to prevent unwanted uploads, so pick an img and after that you should submit to be uploaded

 ### I did not implement
 `YET`